jamesmunns/tracing-serde-structured/README.md

 This crate provides the `as_serde` function, via the `AsSerde` trait, which enables serializing the `Attributes`, `Event`, `Id`, `Metadata`, and `Record` `tracing` values.

-For the full example, please see the [examples](../examples) folder.

 Implement a `Subscriber` to format the serialization of `tracing` types how you'd like.